cronitorio/cronitor-python/README.md

 ### Pinging a Monitor

-Once you’ve created a monitor and got monitor code, you can continue to use that code to ping the monitor that your task status: `run`, `complete`, or `failed`.
+Once you’ve created a monitor and got monitor code, you can continue to use that code to ping the monitor about your task status: `run`, `complete`, or `failed`.

 ```python
 my_monitor.run('<monitor_code>')